Table of Contents Show

 Even though it’s too choppy for swimming, you can snorkel near the northern end, which is where the majority of the shells are.
 At the northern end, there is a wonderful rocky spot where you can rent beach chairs and umbrellas.
 This area is also a fantastic place for snorkeling.

 Weekends and holidays may be very popular in Conchal, so if it gets too crowded, head to the south end of the private reserve.
 An estuary that leads to a beach that is a component of the reserve may be seen.

 When you visit Costa Monteverde, you will be astonished by the beauty, bounty, and biodiversity of the Monteverde Cloud Forest Reserve.

 The wind sculpts the slopes of elfin woodlands into rainforests filled with orchids, bromeliads, ferns, vines, mosses, and other vegetation.

 Located in Costa Rica’s Central Highlands, cloud forests provide sweeping views of coffee plantations and active volcanoes.
 This area is perhaps one of the most scenic attractions in Costa Rica.

-Zip Lining in Costa Rica
+3.9.
+Hanging Bridges in Costa Rica

-The jungle is pushed to its utmost depths up in this startling remoteness, where monkeys swing and toucans rest, where sloths dwell, and where you get to feel its essence on a ten-fold scale.
+The jungle is pushed to its utmost depths up in this startling remoteness, where monkeys swing, and toucans rest, where sloths dwell, and where you get to feel its essence on a ten-fold scale.

 In addition, here is where the views get truly breathtaking, with horizons that are not blocked by dense foliage.
 You won’t be able to see many vistas like these without walking across a hanging bridge.